bibartaks/react-dev-roadmap-2024/README.md

     -   How to perform code reviews
     -   How to give and receive feedback
 -   **Efficiency**
-    -   How to prioritise tasks
+    -   How to prioritize tasks
     -   How to handle tech debt
     -   How to meet deadlines and goals
 -   **Continuous Learning**